d4v1d-us/liftoff-assignments/P3-Project_Planning/README.md

 Secure Approval

 - The Secure Approval page will format application data into proper XML format for affiliate lead buyers.
-- Send the lead real-time through affiliate lead buyers API ping tree, process the lead buyers ping tree response and

-save to database.
+- Send the lead real-time through affiliate lead buyers API ping tree, process the lead buyers ping tree response and save to database.
 - This process is repeated for any number of affiliate lead buyers configured.
-- If a response of accepted is returned the lead ping tree process is stopped and the consumer is shown the
+- If a response of accepted is returned the lead ping tree process is stopped and the consumer is shown the Congratulations page.

-Congratulations page.
 - If the consumer does not qualify for any lead buyers, the consumer is shown the Additional Resources page.
-- Secure Approval displays application processing information to the consumer.
+- Secure Approval displays application processing status information to the consumer.

 Congratulations